-- (a) Graduation from an accredited secondary school or high school equivalency diploma (GED). - (b) Average to above average high school grades.
-Completion of one year Algebra, Biology and Chemistry with the final grade of "C" or above.
-College GPA of 2.0 or above. - (c) Verification by signature of Required Essential Cognitive and Physical Functions of dental assisting students.
+- (a) Graduation from an accredited secondary school or high school equivalency diploma (GED). - (b) Average to above average high school grades. - (c) Verification by signature of Required Essential Cognitive and Physical Functions of dental assisting students.

 In addition to the above criteria for Dental Assisting, students wishing to pursue the Expanded Functions Dental Assisting Sequence must fulfill the following requirements: